zoebiscuit/TeacherAppreciationWebsite/README.md

 click "search your name" to go to the full notes page and find a teacher's name.

 ## Credits
-Me, myself, and I
+Me, myself, and I <br>
-Computer Science Officer for testing the website Students from Computer Science Club for writing most of the notes W3 schools
+Computer Science Officer for testing the website <br>
+Students from Computer Science Club for writing most of the notes <br>
+W3 schools <br>
-Stack Overflow Threads
+Stack Overflow Threads <br>